NetanelMosheCohen/SeleniumPython/README.md

 - Support for parallel execution

-- Platform and browser parameterization using config file (json)
+- Platform and browser parameterization using config file (JSON)

 - Tests run report and dashboard using Allure (including screenshots)